AI Use Cases/Manufacturing

 3

-Step 3: High-confidence entries (typically 88-92% of volume) are automatically approved and routed to your general ledger; flagged items generate exception reports with AI-generated explanations tied to specific production data, allowing Finance to approve, reject, or reassign costs in seconds.
+Step 3: High-confidence entries (the design target is roughly nine in ten) are automatically approved, allocated to the correct OEM customer program, and routed to your general ledger; flagged items generate exception reports with AI-generated explanations tied to specific production data, allowing Finance to approve, reject, or reassign costs in seconds.

 4